Renormalizing the Quark-Meson-Diquark Model: Introduction

 Despite their successes, NJL-type models are non-renormalizable.
 As a result, a momentum cutoff (or another regularization scheme) must be introduced to handle ultraviolet (UV) divergences, and physical predictions can, in general, depend on the choice of the regularization scheme.
 In particular, a naïve cutoff regularization can induce significant artifacts, making certain observables unphysically sensitive to the regulator~\cite{Farias:2005cr}.

-The QM model, which can be regarded as a bosonized NJL model with Yukawa couplings, is renormalizable.
+The quark--meson model, which can be regarded as a bosonized NJL model with Yukawa couplings, is renormalizable.
 However, when treated with a simple cutoff and without proper renormalization, it may exhibit spurious regulator dependencies, see, e.g.,~\cite{Skokov:2010sf}.
 Over the years, various techniques have been developed to mitigate these issues and ensure proper renormalization-group (RG) behavior in effective models.

 One strategy to eliminate cutoff artifacts is renormalization -- explicitly incorporating a dependence of the bare model parameters (such as couplings and masses) on the regulator scale so that all divergent contributions are absorbed into redefinitions of these parameters.
 In practice, this involves the introduction of counterterms to ensure that physical observables remain finite and independent of the UV cutoff eventually.
-As a renormalizable theory, the QMD model permits a fully renormalized formulation in which all UV divergences are absorbed into the bare parameters of the Lagrangian.
+As a (perturbatively) renormalizable theory, the QMD model permits a fully renormalized formulation in which all UV divergences are absorbed into the bare parameters of the Lagrangian (at least on the mean-field level, where bosonic fluctuations are neglected).
 This issue was recently discussed in Ref.~\cite{Gholami:2024diy} and explicitly demonstrated using dimensional regularization in Ref.~\cite{Andersen:2024qus} -- a scheme often favored for preserving symmetries, particularly Lorentz invariance.
 At finite temperature and chemical potential, however, Lorentz symmetry is explicitly broken, reducing the advantages of this scheme.
-In the present work, we instead employ a technically simpler three-momentum cutoff, which yields eventually more tractable expressions.
+In the present work, we instead employ a technically simpler three-momentum cutoff, which eventually yields more tractable expressions.